Preparing Your Grab & Go Family Kits

 Kit Items

-- a tent that is large enough for your family and pets
+- Tent - large enough for your family and pets

-- see light kit for camp lighting options
+- See Lighting Kit for camp lighting options

 Tip: Before you pack this tent away, practice putting it up so there are no surprises.
 This gives you time to work out all the bugs and to get familiar with the tent and accessories.
 If you already have one you can use, put it up and see if there is anything that needs to be fixed or issues that need to be addressed.